 Scholarships to cover part or all the costs of tuition are available to both new and continuing students.
-Since perception of academic merit is the sole criterion for the award of tuition scholarships, they are not subject to taxation under federal tax law at this time.
+Since the perception of academic merit is the sole criterion for the award of tuition scholarships, such scholarships are not subject to taxation under federal tax law at this time.

 Federally underwritten loans are another resource for students who are U.S. citizens or permanent residents.
-Some funds are available through the Perkins Direct Student Loan Program.
-Stafford loans can be arranged for a larger number of graduate students.
-Applicants for these loans are required to submit both the Free Application for Federal Student Aid (FAFSA) and the Washington University Family Financial Profile (FFP).
+Unsubsidized Stafford loans can be arranged for graduate students.
+Applicants for these loans are required to submit the Free Application for Federal Student Aid (FAFSA).
 The Graduate School determines eligibility and processes loan applications for all full-time master's students in daytime programs.
-For more information about applying for loans, please visit the Graduate School's Financial Information pages.
+For more information about applying for loans, please visit the Graduate School's Financial Support webpage.

 Tuition Charges and Refunds

-The maximum tuition fee is the equivalent of 12 semester hours.
-Students who enroll for 9 or more hours per semester are automatically regarded as full-time students and are charged a flat full-time rate.
+The maximum tuition fee is the equivalent of 9 semester units.
+Students who enroll for 9 or more units per semester are automatically regarded as full-time students and are charged a flat full-time rate.
 Students enrolled for fewer than 9 units are charged on a per-unit basis.
 The tuition rate is subject to annual change.

 Requests for refund of tuition paid by a student who is withdrawing from a degree program should be made by submitting a Withdrawal Form to the Graduate School office.
-Requests for refund of tuition paid by a student who is withdrawing from a specific course should be submitted in writing to the Graduate School Registrar.
+Requests for refund of tuition paid by a student who is withdrawing from a specific course should be submitted in writing to the Graduate School registrar.
 The last date of class attendance is ordinarily used in determining the amount that can be refunded.
-Students withdrawing within the first two weeks of classes will receive a full refund; those withdrawing before the end of the fourth week pay 20 percent; those withdrawing before the end of the eighth week pay 40 percent.
+Students withdrawing within the first two weeks of classes will receive a full refund; those withdrawing before the end of the fourth week pay 20%; those withdrawing before the end of the eighth week pay 40%.
 There is no refund after the eighth week of the semester except for reasons of health.
-Such reasons must be certified or verified by Student Health Services, in which case the university will make a prorated refund of tuition if notice of withdrawal is received before the end of the 12th week of the semester.
-Students who have had their full tuition remitted for them by their School or by a third party will not receive any refund.
+Such reasons must be certified or verified by Habif Health and Wellness Center, in which case the university will make a prorated refund of tuition if notice of withdrawal is received before the end of the 12th week of the semester.
+Students who have had their full tuition remitted for them by their school or by a third party will not receive any refund.

-All full-time students in Arts & Sciences are charged a mandatory health fee.
-This fee gives access to Student Health Services.
+All full-time students in Arts & Sciences are charged a mandatory health fee that gives them access to Habif Health and Wellness Center.
 In addition, they must either enroll in the student health insurance plan or present proof of comparable coverage.
 Both the health fee and the health insurance premium are subject to annual change.